suewonjp/DNDX.JS/api-docs.md

 ###### .visualcue(param)
 Specifies visual effect. _param_ can be a string or callback.

-See this [Wiki topic](https://github.com/suewonjp/DNDX.JS/wiki/Visual-Cues) to understand more about visucal cues.
+See this [Wiki topic](https://github.com/suewonjp/DNDX.JS/wiki/Visual-Cues) to understand more about visual cues.

 - To use one of the built-in visual cues, param should be one of the following strings
  - "Overlay"